bahmutov/next-update/README.md

 Author: Gleb Bahmutov &copy; 2013

 License: MIT - do anything with the code, but don't blame me if it does not work.

+Support: if you find any problems with the module, email me directly.